fpmi-tp2024/tpmp-rvn-lab5-bumblebee/docs/index.md

 By building the Fitness Tracker application with C and SQLite, developers can enhance programming skills and gain experience in creating database-driven applications.
 Customize features and functionality as needed.

+We have proposed a catch testing environment and a set of tests with a code coverage of 88.354167%.

 # Functionality

 ## Use-case